prg-04/MoneyMosaic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+<p  align="left"> We extend deep thanks to Gregoire Vella for the remarkable design concept showcased on Behance.
+Our project pays homage to this inspiration, embraced within the Creative Commons license, illuminating our creative journey.</p>

-> The original design idea for this web page was created by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+- The original design idea for this web page was created by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>